MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

-The HTML code of your home page has 20 minor errors and 2 warnings, while CSS code has 58 minor errors and 250 warnings.
+The HTML code of your homepage has 20 minor errors and 2 warnings, while CSS code has 58 minor errors and 250 warnings.
 The [PAGE Z] page has 10 minor errors and no warnings, but the same number of CSS errors and warnings (Figure 9.12).
 Fixing the majority of code errors on your site would improve the quality of used code and decrease the number of issues that browsers need to deal with to display your pages.
 Figure 9.2.8 – URLs of full reports from HTML and CSS code validation.